Occupational Therapy (M.S.)

 Students may be admitted to this program under one of the following acceptance classifications:

-- Full Acceptance: Students who have met all admissions requirements with satisfactory performance as judged by the OT Program’s Admission Committee are granted full acceptance.
+- Full Acceptance: Students who have met all admissions requirements with satisfactory performance as judged by the OT program’s Admission Committee are granted full acceptance.
 Full acceptance is granted only when the student’s file is complete, and all the program-specific requirements for entry have been met.
-A complete file includes official copies of standardized test scores, official copies of academic transcripts, two recommendations, a completed application, a personal essay and a resume.

 - Conditional Acceptance: Students may be offered a conditional acceptance classification when a student’s file is missing evidence that s/he has successfully completed all prerequisite coursework.
 Prior to admission under this category, students must show evidence of registration for all outstanding prerequisite courses.
 Students will not be allowed to take any courses in the program prior to completion of all prerequisite coursework.
-Upon successful completion of all prerequisite course requirements, students must apply to the Office of Graduate Admissions for a change in admission status.
+Upon proof of successful completion of all prerequisite course requirements, students will be moved to full acceptance.

 Accepted Student Requirements